If you don’t have any credit and need to start building, you can skip down to step 2.

 Obviously, you do not want to be in this position, but do not fear.
-There are steps to take to repair your credit, that will get you into a position for a financially stable future and to even buy a house within a year or two.
+There are steps to take to repair your credit, and they’re easy, 10 to 15 minutes a month is all it takes.

 STEP 1: CALM THE FIRE